Trans-Canada Highway: Western Canada

-The main Trans-Canada Highway is uniformly designated as Highway 1 across the four western provinces.
-The British Columbia section of Highway 1 is 1,045 km long, beginning in Victoria at the intersection of Douglas Street and Dallas Road (where the "Mile 0" plaque stands), and ending on the Alberta border at Kicking Horse Pass.
-The highway starts by passing northward along the east coast of Vancouver Island for 99 km to Nanaimo along a mostly-four-lane, heavily signalized highway.
-After passing through downtown Nanaimo on a small arterial road, it enters the Departure Bay ferry terminal and crosses the Strait of Georgia to Horseshoe Bay via BC Ferries.
-From there, it travels through Metro Vancouver on a four-to-eight-lane freeway before leaving the city and continuing as a four-lane freeway eastward up the Fraser Valley to Hope.
-There, the Trans-Canada Highway exits the freeway and turns north for 186 km through Fraser Canyon and Thompson Canyon toward Cache Creek (as a scenic alternative and for local traffic), mostly as a two-lane rural highway with only occasional traffic lights, while the freeway continues on Highway 5 (which is the preferred route for through traffic).
-Approaching Kamloops, Highway 1 re-enters a short freeway alignment with Highways 5 (and concurrent 97), before passing through Kamloops itself as a four-lane signalized highway.
-From Kamloops, the highway continues east as a mostly-two-lane rural highway through the Interior of British Columbia, with occasional passing lanes.
-It widens to a signalized, four-lane arterial road for short stretches in Salmon Arm, Revelstoke, and Golden, but has no signal lights on it for most of its length.
-The highway crosses two high passes along its route: Rogers Pass in Glacier National Park, and Kicking Horse Pass in Yoho National Park.
+The main Trans-Canada Highway is uniformly designated as Highway 1 across British Columbia, Alberta, Saskatchewan, and Manitoba.
+The main route begins in Victoria near the "Mile 0" plaque.
+The highway starts by passing northward along the east coast of Vancouver Island to Nanaimo.
+After passing through downtown Nanaimo, the highway crosses the Strait of Georgia to Horseshoe Bay via BC Ferries.
+From there, it passes through the Vancouver area, before continuing eastward up the Fraser Valley to Hope.
+There, the route turns north to head through Fraser Canyon and Thompson Canyon toward Cache Creek.
+Approaching Kamloops, Highway 1 becomes concurrent with British Columbia Highways 5 and 97, before passing through the city itself.
+From Kamloops, the highway continues east and crosses two high passes along its route: Rogers Pass in Glacier National Park, and Kicking Horse Pass in Yoho National Park.
 At Kicking Horse Pass, the highest point on the whole Trans-Canada Highway system is reached, at 1627 m.
 The high pass marks the boundary between British Columbia and Alberta (and also between Yoho and Banff National Parks), as well as the Continental Divide of the Americas.

-Speed limits on the Mainland segment of the Trans-Canada Highway in British Columbia range from 90-100 km/h, although in towns it can be as low as 50 km/h.
-A combination of difficult terrain and growing urbanization limits posted speeds on the Vancouver Island section to 50 kph in urban areas, 80 km/h over the Malahat and through suburban areas, and a maximum of 90 km/h in rural areas.